adevrrc/adev-p2-notes/index.md

 5. Demonstrate debugging and testing strategies including unit testing.
 6. Develop event driven Windows applications.
 7. Develop applications using various types of collections.
-8. Process data from a variety of sources
+8. Process data from a variety of sources.

 ## Other Resources